metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 - `jwt` (Attributes) Jwt authenticates with Vault by passing role and JWT token using theJWT/OIDC authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--version--jwt))
 - `kubernetes` (Attributes) Kubernetes authenticates with Vault by passing the ServiceAccounttoken stored in the named Secret resource to the Vault server. (see [below for nested schema](#nestedatt--spec--provider--vault--version--kubernetes))
 - `ldap` (Attributes) Ldap authenticates with Vault by passing username/password pair usingthe LDAP authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--version--ldap))
+- `namespace` (String) Name of the vault namespace to authenticate to.
+This can be different than the namespace your secret is in.Namespaces is a set of features within Vault Enterprise that allowsVault environments to support Secure Multi-tenancy. e.g: 'ns1'.More about namespaces can be found here https://www.vaultproject.io/docs/enterprise/namespacesThis will default to Vault.Namespace field if set, or empty otherwise
 - `token_secret_ref` (Attributes) TokenSecretRef authenticates with Vault by presenting a token. (see [below for nested schema](#nestedatt--spec--provider--vault--version--token_secret_ref))
 - `user_pass` (Attributes) UserPass authenticates with Vault by passing username/password pair (see [below for nested schema](#nestedatt--spec--provider--vault--version--user_pass))